hernandezb3/llama-on-uconn-hpc/README.md

 Running these models can be resource intensive depending on the size of the model (i.e., number of parameters - 3B vs 70B) and the approach.
 Returning output from the same sized model e.g., Llama 3.2 3B is faster using Ollama than Hugging Face.

-The ultimate goal of this repo is to use Llama 3.3 70B for Project CRISP which asks the model to classify journal entries across various psychological characteristics e.g., meaning making.
-The README will demonstrate a classification task with a smaller model, Llama 3.2 3B and demo prompts.
-The demo (classify_with_ollama.py) prompts the model to classify Goodreads reviews as either a good or bad review.
+The ultimate goal of this repo is to use Llama 3.3 70B for Project CRISP data, asking the model to classify entries across various psychological characteristics e.g., meaning making.
+These data are not publicly available so the README will demonstrate a classification task with a smaller model, Llama 3.2 3B and demo data.
+The demo script (classify_with_ollama.py) prompts the model to classify Goodreads reviews into a 1-5 rating.
 These data are sourced from [Kaggle.com](https://www.kaggle.com/competitions/goodreads-books-reviews-290312/data).

-Before running the demo at full scale, test_ollama.py can be used to ensure core functions of the demo, mainly testing file paths and that the model can take an input and generate an output within the HPC environment.
+Before running the demo at full scale, test_ollama.py can be used to ensure core functions of the demo, namely testing file paths and that the model can generate an output from an input within the HPC environment.

 ## Pre-Requisites
 This README assumes the following: